12 Best Things to Do in Juneau, Alaska

 Immerse Yourself in Rich History

-In Juneau, you will find incredible stories hiding behind every corner.
-The history is filled not only with brave and adventurous prospectors but also with Tlingit people who, within a few decades, lost thousands of years of their lifestyle, culture, and language.
-These stores are worth hearing.
+In Juneau, incredible stories can be found around every corner.
+The city's history is rich, featuring not only brave and adventurous prospectors but also the Tlingit people who, within just a few decades, lost thousands of years of their lifestyle, culture, and language.
+These stories are worth hearing.

-While in Juneau, we visited the Douglas City Museum.
-The museum is very interesting and informative, and the staff members are knowledgeable and friendly.
-I specifically remember an exhibition about World War II Aleut relocation to Southeast Alaska.
-This is a story that still sticks with me today.
-Locals also recommend the Alaska State Museum, where among many historical artifacts, you will also find an impressive collection dedicated to Native Alaskans.
+During our visit to Juneau, we explored the Douglas City Museum.
+The museum was both interesting and informative, with knowledgeable and friendly staff.
+One exhibition that particularly stood out to me highlighted the relocation of Aleuts during World War II to Southeast Alaska—a story that has stuck with me since.
+Locals also recommend the Alaska State Museum, which houses many historical artifacts, including an impressive collection dedicated to Native Alaskans.

-You can also join some great walking tours in Juneau in the summer.
-In 2022 there were several options, including the Historic Downtown Walking Tour, the Alaska State Capitol Tour (free!), Juneau True Crime Tour, and the Treadwell Mine Walking Tour.
-Keep in mind that reservations are required and that space is limited.
+In the summer, there are great walking tours available in Juneau.
+In 2022, several options included the Historic Downtown Walking Tour, the Alaska State Capitol Tour (free!), Juneau True Crime Tour, and the Treadwell Mine Walking Tour.
+Keep in mind that reservations are required, and space is limited.

-In Juneau and the surrounding areas, you will find several totem poles reminding us about the first inhabitants.
-These are all incredible pieces of art that carry an important meaning and deserve great respect from all visitors.
-I remember standing in front of Yanyeidí Kootéeyaa, a Tlingit Wolf Clan totem pole on Douglas Island, and reading a heartbreaking story about the Douglas Indian Village that was burned in 1962 by a government decision to make land for a new boat harbor.
+Throughout Juneau and its surrounding areas, you will find several totem poles reminding us about the first inhabitants.
+These impressive art pieces carry significant meaning and deserve the utmost respect from all visitors.
+I remember standing in front of Yanyeidí Kootéeyaa, a Tlingit Wolf Clan totem pole located on Douglas Island, and reading a poignant story about the Douglas Indian Village, which was destroyed in 1962 due to a government decision to create land for a new boat harbor.

 2. Visit Mendenhall Glacier

-You can’t visit Juneau and not see the famous, over 3000 years old, Mendenhall Glacier.
-This is the most popular site in Juneau and one of Alaska’s most famous and most accessible glaciers.
-Visitors can enjoy easy walking trails and more challenging routes leading toward the glacier.
-While hiking, don’t forget bear spray, walk in a group, and be loud!
-Bears are often seen in this area, even near the main trails.
+You can’t visit Juneau without seeing the famous Mendenhall Glacier, which is over 3,000 years old.
+This glacier is the most popular attraction in Juneau and one of Alaska’s most renowned and accessible glaciers.
+Visitors can enjoy both easy walking trails and more challenging routes that lead toward the glacier.
+When hiking, remember to bring bear spray, travel in a group, and make plenty of noise, as bears are often spotted in this area, even near the main trails.

-When you first arrive, visit the information center, where you will learn about any events or closures in the area.
+Upon your arrival, be sure to visit the information center, where you can learn about any events or closures in the area.

-If you’re feeling adventurous, TONS of businesses offer tours to Mendenhall Glacier.
-Some companies lead guided hikes, and others guide kayak tours.
+If you’re feeling adventurous, many businesses offer tours to Mendenhall Glacier.
+Some companies provide guided hikes, while others offer kayak tours.

 3. See Nugget Falls

-This is one of our favorite waterfalls in Alaska.
-This natural wonder is located in the same area as Mendenhall Glacier and can be reached by a gentle hiking trail called the Nugget Falls Trail.
-This is undoubtedly one of the most beautiful waterfalls in all of Alaska.
-Don’t miss it!
-The walk will only take about 30-40 minutes one way, and the trail is family-friendly.
-And again, remember to hike in a group and always carry bear spray.
+One of our favorite waterfalls in Alaska is this stunning natural wonder located near Mendenhall Glacier.
+You can reach it by following the Nugget Falls Trail, which is a gentle and family-friendly hiking path.
+This waterfall is undoubtedly one of the most beautiful in all of Alaska, so don’t miss the chance to see it!
+The hike takes about 30 to 40 minutes one way.
+Remember to hike in a group and always carry bear spray for your safety.

 4. Wander Around Treadwell Mine

-The city of Juneau is well known for its mining history.
-Walk through the remains of Treadwell Mine to journey into the past.
-The mine was located on Douglas Island, and at its peak (between 1911 and 1917), Treadwell Mine employed up to two thousand workers, making it the world's largest hard rock gold mine!
-Unfortunately, in 1917 the area was flooded, and the mine closed.
+The city of Juneau is well known for its rich mining history.
+Take a walk through the remnants of the Treadwell Mine to step back into the past.
+Located on Douglas Island, Treadwell Mine was the world’s largest hard rock gold mine at its peak, employing up to two thousand workers between 1911 and 1917.
+The mine closed in 1917 due to flooding in the area.

-Be sure to stroll on the forest trails and keep your eyes open - there are so many hidden secrets.
-The local beach is still filled with old rusty equipment and other treasures.
-We found parts of old shoes, clothing, ceramics, and machinery.
-Please leave these items behind.
-They are not meant to be taken as souvenirs.
+While you’re exploring, be sure to stroll along the forest trails and keep an eye out for hidden gems.
+The local beach is still scattered with old, rusty equipment and other intriguing artifacts.
+During our visit, we discovered parts of old shoes, clothing, ceramics, and machinery.
+Please remember to leave these items behind, as they are not meant to be taken as souvenirs.

 5. Go Whale Watching

-Whale watching is an absolute must when visiting Southeast Alaska.
-Juneau is considered one of the best humpback-watching areas in the United States, if not the world!
-Humpback whales migrate to these waters after spending winter in Hawaii.
-Alaska is their feeding ground for a few summer months.
+Whale watching is a must-do activity when visiting Southeast Alaska.
+Juneau is one of the best locations for observing humpback whales in the United States, if not the world!
+These magnificent creatures migrate to these waters after spending the winter in Hawaii, using Alaska as their feeding ground during the summer months.

-Several smaller and mid-size businesses in Juneau offer safe and exciting whale-watching tours daily.
-Tours usually depart from Auke Bay (approximately 20 minutes by car from downtown Juneau) and last between 2 to 4 hours.
-These tours are much shorter than the ones departing from Seward.
-We strongly recommend choosing a tour with a naturalist on board so you can learn about and understand these beautiful creatures and the area.
+These magnificent creatures migrate to these waters after spending the winter in Hawaii, using Alaska as their feeding ground during the summer months.
+Several smaller and mid-sized businesses in Juneau offer safe and exciting whale-watching tours daily.
+These tours typically depart from Auke Bay, which is about a 20-minute drive from downtown Juneau, and last between 2 to 4 hours.
+Compared to tours departing from Seward, these trips are considerably shorter.
+We strongly recommend choosing a tour with a naturalist on board, as this allows you to learn about and better understand these beautiful animals and the surrounding environment.

-On the whale-watching tour we took in Juneau, we saw several humpback whales, sea lions, and killer whales that approached our boat very closely.
-We had an excellent tour with the company Alaska Tales that we can highly recommend.
-The naturalist on the boat shared tons of information with us, and we learned a lot.
-We also recommend tours with Jayleen’s Alaska.
-Whale-watching tours in Juneau usually begin in early May (the best season for whale-watching) and last until early September.
-If whale watching is your priority, we recommend visiting in May or June.
+During our whale-watching tour in Juneau, we had the opportunity to see several humpback whales, sea lions, and killer whales that came very close to our boat.
+We had an excellent experience with the company Alaska Tales, which we highly recommend.
+The naturalist on board shared a wealth of information, and we learned a lot throughout the tour.
+We also suggest considering tours with Jayleen’s Alaska.
+Typically, whale-watching tours in Juneau begin in early May, the best season for this activity, and continue until early September.
+If whale watching is your primary goal, we recommend visiting in May or June.

-If you don’t see a humpback jumping out of the water, don’t worry - you can view the statue in downtown Juneau called Tahku!
+If you don’t see a humpback whale jumping out of the water, don’t worry—you can visit the Tahku statue in downtown Juneau!

 6. Stroll through Charming Downtown Juneau

 We fell in love with Juneau at first sight.
 In our opinion, it is one of the most beautiful towns in Alaska.
-It is not only the impressive surroundings but also the town itself.
-Juneau feels like an enjoyable place to live with a rich art scene, university, fun festivals, tons of trails, a friendly community, and access to all essential services like a hospital, schools, and shops (they even have a Costco!).
+The impressive surroundings and the town itself contribute to its charm.
+Juneau feels like a fun place to live, with a rich art scene, a university, fun festivals, numerous trails, a friendly community, and access to essential services like a hospital, schools, and shops (they even have a Costco!).

-The Downtown area of Juneau feels lively and historic.
-Though many shops cater specifically to tourists, you can still feel the history as well as the vibrant local life.
+The downtown area of Juneau has a lively and historic atmosphere.
+While many shops cater specifically to tourists, you can still sense the town's history and vibrant local scene.
 If you have the time, take a long walk through the old town.
-Many houses in Juneau are built on a steep hill, so you might have to walk uphill a bit to get a closer look!
-There is even an alley with 156 stairs from bottom to top!
+Many houses in Juneau are built on steep hills, so you might find yourself walking uphill to get a closer look!
+There’s even an alley with 156 stairs from bottom to top!

 7. See Eagles Up Close

-You can find eagles in many locations, including Juneau’s city center.
-Some of the best places to see eagles in Juneau are Auke Bay, the local Hatchery, and the shores of the Gastineau Channel.
-But really, just take a drive or take a long walk and be patient.
-You will see them.
+You can find eagles in various locations throughout the city, including the city center.
+Some of the best spots to see eagles in Juneau are Auke Bay, the local hatchery, and the shores of the Gastineau Channel.
+However, the best way to observe these magnificent birds is to take a drive or enjoy a long walk while being patient.
+Chances are, you will see them!

 8. View Brown Bears on Admiralty Island